 In her free time, Mrs. Franc is an avid Ravens and Orioles fan and enjoys spending time with her daughters.

-- Chairperson of the Board of Directors for the Maryland Foster Youth Resource Center – July 2013 – Present
+- Chairperson of the Board of Directors for Hope Forward (f/k/a Maryland Foster Youth Resource Center) – July 2013 – Present

 - Maryland Foster Youth Resource Center Board of Directors – March 2013 – June 2013